flutter/website/src/deployment/linux.md

 $ snapcraft --use-lxd
 ```

+Once the `snapcraft.yaml` file is complete,

-## Publish
+## Test the snap

 Once the snap is built, you'll have a `<name>.snap` file
 in your root project directory.

+$ sudo snap install ./super-cool-app_0.1.0_amd64.snap --devmode

+## Publish

 You can now publish the snap.
 The process consists of the following:

 1. Create a developer account at [snapcraft.io][], if you